MagicJinn/Quantum-Things/README.md

 - Fixed Spectre Leaves having their Decay flag set to true when placed.
 - Fixed the Summoning Pendulum being able to capture entities that are targeting you, but are not classified as monsters.

+## Developing

+The workspace and setup are inherited from Lumien231's Random Things repository.
+The workspace is completely and utterly fucked up and ancient, so builds may randomly fail for no discernible reason.
+Sometimes, when the build does succeed, when loading the game some textures will be missing.
+If this happens, just rebuild.
+If the workspace becomes broken in some way, run `unfuck_workspace.bat` to reset the workspace.
+This is also helpful when you first cloned the repository and you want to set up the workspace from scratch.

 ### Reporting Issues

 If you encounter any issues, please report them to the [issue tracker](https://github.com/MagicJinn/Quantum-Things/issues).
 Do **not** report issues to the original Random Things repository.
 Lumien231 is no longer actively developing Random Things, and new issues on the original repository are unlikely to be addressed.